 For the seismic isolation system to be effective, out-of-plane and non-ductile in-plane URSM wall failure type of failure need to be precluded, As such, it is important to connect structural elements and provide a robust path for the transfer of seismic forces.
 In the United States, this type of failure is mitigated and the seismic load path is developed by addition of either wood or concrete diaphragms to the existing buildings.
 Since such approach was not feasible in Haiti, the strengthening was provided by a series of steel rods and beams (channels and angles) serve to connect the wall elements and provide horizontal bracing (diaphragm) and vertical bracing.
-Such approach has been used extensively in Europe and especially in Italy and Greece (Pezzullo et al 1992) for retrofit of historic buildings.
-Figure 5 presents the plan and elevation view (longitudinal and transverse directions) of the Cathedral showing the added steel members.
+Such approach has been used extensively in Europe and especially in Italy and Greece [6] for retrofit of historic buildings.
+Figure 2 presents the plan and elevation view (longitudinal and transverse directions) of the Cathedral showing the added steel members.

-STEEL BRACING - ELEV. +9.22 Figure 2.
+Figure 2.
 Typical detail of structural intervention